-Dirk redirected his fundraising efforts into an organization to support other prisoners, as he had discovered over the course of his journey that many other prisoners would walk a similar path if educational opportunity were available.
+Dirk had discovered over the course of his journey that many other prisoners would walk a similar path if educational opportunity were available.
 Prison is full of hustlers: drug dealers, purveyors of stolen goods, con artists, etc. These people understand business: the cost of goods sold, finance, marketing, human resources, and customer acquisition and retention.
-With a formal business education and ethics, many of those incarcerated could easily turn their self-taught skills into highly productive careers.
+With a formal business education and ethical introspection, many of those incarcerated could easily turn their self-taught skills into highly productive careers.

 The idea of the Prison Scholar Fund was born around 2002, and Dirk explored funding strategies—marketing calendars produced from inmate artwork, for instance, to support operations.
 Although not all strategies worked, the Prison Scholar Fund received IRS 501(c)(3) recognition in 2006.

 Dirk learned how to write grants, and enjoyed an early success with support from the Annenberg and Bannerman Foundations.
 Over the next few years, he raised almost $60,000 and awarded 191 scholarships to inmates who were inspired to change their lives through education.